Connor315/ChatApp/README.md

 <!-- Objectives: What are the objectives of this project? -->

 ### Objective
+The main goals of our live chat app are to make it better and solve common problems with online communication tools.
+We want to work hard on research and development.
+This will help the app meet modern user needs.
+The project also aims to create special features and strong performance.
+Our goal is for the app to stand out in the market.

+First of all, a key aim of this project is to offer users quick and smooth communication that feels instantaneous.
+To achieve this, server load is managed efficiently, and network protocols are optimized.
+Real-time applications like ours depend on WebSockets for quick communication and asynchronous operations for handling tasks without waiting.
+The Yew framework helps maintain the app's state effectively, ensuring smooth functionality.
+By using WebAssembly for rendering on the client side, server pressure is lowered, and response time is faster.
+Stability is improved through reliable error handling and automatic reconnections, so users stay connected even during temporary issues.
+These features combine to provide a responsive and reliable chatting experience online.

+Our goal is to build a backend that stays fast as more users join.
+We plan to use SQLite for user login and sled for saving chat messages, with the option to switch to larger cloud databases later if needed.
+We focus on managing data well by using resources wisely, even though advanced features like load balancing and data partitioning are not included yet.
+This chat app is made to support many users at the same time.
+It uses async programming to handle requests quickly and WebSockets to keep real-time chats open with little delay.
+On the client side, WebAssembly helps by taking some tasks off the server, reducing its workload and making the app faster to respond.
+The app manages resources carefully to avoid wasting effort, ensuring it works well even with more traffic.
+Strong error handling and automatic reconnections keep the app stable, so users stay connected during short interruptions.
+These features support growth, but more upgrades might be needed if the app must handle a much larger user group.

+Besides, it boost much users like using our product by making the interface simple to use.
+It should be neat, without too much going on, and focus on making things easy for users with clear signs for where to click and smooth changes between screens.
+The live chat app has a user-friendly interface that makes it simple and clear for users to interact.
+It uses the Yew framework to keep the interface organized and predictable, with every part easy to handle.
+Navigation is straightforward, featuring clearly marked buttons and obvious cues for interactions.
+It also includes helpful error messages that inform users about what's happening with their actions.
+The consistent look of buttons and input fields throughout the app helps users feel comfortable and familiar quickly.
+Altogether, these design choices create a straightforward user environment that helps all users, no matter their tech skill level, to get used to and use the app effectively.

+Use Rust’s speed and memory safety to build a strong and fast chat app.
+This real-time chat app uses Rust’s best features to make a stable and responsive platform.
+By following Rust’s ownership and borrowing rules, the app avoids memory problems during concurrent tasks, stopping issues like data races.
+Async programming in Rust makes it faster, letting the app handle network requests and I/O tasks without slowing down the interface.
+Serde helps by quickly and safely converting chat messages for network use, which improves communication efficiency.
+Compiling Rust into WebAssembly allows fast client-side processing, cutting server work and making the app more responsive.
+On the backend, Rust manages WebSocket connections, keeping chats smooth and fast for frequent message exchanges.
+Rust’s strong type system and memory control ensure the app stays stable and reliable.

 <!-- Features: What are the main features offered by the final project deliverable? -->